 Why study engineering?

 Engineers balance creative design, analysis and applied science.
-They design, build and manage structures, machines, manufacturing processes and infrastructure.
+They cross disciplines, and borders, to design, build and manage structures, machines, manufacturing processes and infrastructure.

-Inter-disciplinary research, a commitment to a breadth of knowledge and hands-on training, are just some of the strengths of the University.
+We offer you inter-disciplinary project experience, industry connections, a commitment to a breadth of knowledge, and significant hands-on learning.
 Our research strengths include optimisation of alternative energy systems, such as hydro and wind-power systems, high-speed catamarans, and biomedical implants.
-We have strong industry partnerships, especially in renewable energy and power systems and industrial control systems.
+We also have strong industry partnerships and comparatively small class sizes that deliver you unparalleled access to lecturers and career prospects through plentiful networking opportunities.

 Careers in engineering